tweag/nickel/rfcs/007-bytecode-interpreter.md

 #### AST

 The first one is an AST and would more or less correspond to the current unique representation, minus runtime-specific constructors.
+We also intend to make simplifications by getting rid of runtime efficiency-oriented duplication, such as `Let`/`LetPattern`, `Record`/`RecRecord`, `Op1/Op2/OpN`, and so on.
+Records can also simply be store as a list of bindings, as most of the time we process them in the first phase but don't really index into them much.

 We could have gone closer to the source language, by delaying some desugaring currently performed in the parser (for example, have a unified representation of types and terms), which would be better e.g. for LSP or other potential downstream consumers of the Nickel parser (such as external tooling).
 Alas, this wouldn't be adapted to typechecking.
 Being the right level for typechecking is our main concern here.
 As this AST won't be used for evaluation, we can afford to drop the `Rc` pointers everywhere and switch to arena allocation, using plain old references: this solves both the size issue (we can use native reference, which are both pattern-matching friendly and word-sized) and is also cache-friendly, as the arena usually uses a bump allocator underneath and the AST is often traversed in the same order than it is allocated.

 #### Bytecode